SCiarella/TLS_ML_exploration/README.md

 git clone https://github.com/SCiarella/TLS_ML_exploration.git
 ```

-The package is already ready to run and it just needs your new data.
+This package is *ready to run* and it just needs your input data.

 ---
 ## Overview